tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 **Susan:**
 Aspirational goals can prompt a reset for the entire org.
 In our case, it inspired infrastructure initiatives throughout Youtube.
 People started saying, "If we're going to be *that* big, maybe we need to redesign our architecture.
 Maybe we need to redesign our storage."
 It became a prod for the whole company to better prepare for the future.
 Everybody started thinking bigger.

+## Part Two: The New World of Work.
+### 15. Continuous Perfomance Management: OKRs and CFRs, pg 175
+> Talking can transform minds, which can transform behaviors, which can transform institutions.
+> &mdash; <cite>Sherly Sandberg</cite>

+The contemporary alternative to annual perfomance reviews , is *continous perfomance management*.
+It is implemented with an instrument called CFRs. **Conversations, Feedback, Recognition**
+#### Conversation
+Andy Grove believed that the subordinate  should do 90% of the talking.
+Progress updates entail two basic questions: What's working well?
+What's not working well?
+#### Recognition
+* Institute peer-to-peer recognition
+* Establish clear criteria
+* Share recognition stories
+* Make recognition frequent and attainable
+* Tie recognition to company goals and strategies.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager
 > &mdash; <cite>Bill Gates</cite>